 - Add coconut milk (Note for a less soupy curry, add only half the can).

-Close Instant Pot with the pressure valve to sealing.
-Cook on Manual/Pressure Cook (Hi) for 2 minutes followed by 10 minute Natural Pressure Release.
+- Close Instant Pot with the pressure valve to sealing.
+Pressure Cook (Hi) for 2 minutes followed by 10 minute Natural Pressure Release.
 (Increase cook time for thicker chicken breasts to 4 mins)

 - Enjoy hot with Jasmine rice.